uk-national-parking-platform/uk-national-parking-platform.github.io/usecases.md

 This document provides an overview of the use cases implemented during the various phases of the _National Parking Platform_ pilot project.
 Software developers implementing such flows, detailed examples can be found [here](flows.md).

 ## Use Case 0: Parking Availability
+This first use case was introduced in phase 1 of the product.
+It provided a central repository with both, (semi-)static and dynamic parking availability information.
+Data consumers can find available parking locations (on-street and off-street), check their details as well as current space availability.

 ![Static Information and Dynamic Occupancy](assets/images/usecases/usecase0overview.png)